parkersullivan77/Travel-Planning-Web-Application/team/Sprint1.md

 We picked up the project quickly and were able to start making progress with only a small handful of interruptions.
 The team came together well and together produces a condusive work environment.

 #### Potential improvements
 Our meeting times are not always the most ideal for optimal productivity.
 Additionally, the space we choose is not always accessible.
+We did not stick to who commited branches, even though the asignees worked on them.

 #### What we will change next time
 Meeting times will be reconfigured to combine both opportune times and workable spaces, ensuring team meeting time is as productive as possible.
+Moreover, we will follow proper procedure closer.